Kian-Bailey/Guitar-Uke-Tab-Converter/README.md

 - The user can save these tabs as a .txt file, which can be named by the user.

 ## Please Note
+This program is not fully tested and there may be some minor issues that need to be fixed.